idio-lang/guide/idio-source/shell.rst

 part of *Process Substitution*, where they are not part of the flow, they are adjunct to it.

-Here, the default is to be told that the command failed.
+Here, the default is to be *told* that the command failed (but not exit because of it).

 An ``^rt-async-command-status-error`` will be raised under the same broad conditions as for normal standalone commands or pipelines.

-You can handle the condition yourself or change the ``suppress-async-command-report!`` dynamic variable to a non-`false` value.
+You can handle the condition yourself (if you want to force an exit) or change the ``suppress-async-command-report!`` dynamic variable to a non-`false` value if you don't want to be told about it.

 Operators
 =========